ericbigpanda/docs.bigpanda.io/_integrations/hipchat.md

 #### Success
 You are ready to share incidents to HipChat.

-**Note:** If you want to share incidents to a different room, you can create another HipChat integration with a different integration name.
+**Note:** If you want to share incidents to different rooms, install the BigPanda add-on for each HipChat room.